-Depending on the size of your pastures and type of property, this can be an expensive proposition: We have spent more than $30,000 on fencing since buying our 160 acres here in Montana, and we are still not finished replacing all the old barbed wire.
-So each year we tackle a new pasture and spend what we can on fencing.
+Depending on the size of your pastures and type of property, this can be an expensive proposition: We spent more than $30,000 on fencing after buying our 160-acre ranch in Montana, and it took years to finish replacing all the old barbed wire (we kept the blind horses out of those pastures, of course).
+So each year we tackled a new pasture and spent what we could on fencing.
 For the blind horse pastures, we have used either woven wire or smooth wire fastened to wooden posts.

 Some people say that blind horses can “sense” electric fencing, but we haven’t seen any evidence for that.
 We don’t know why losing your vision would make you any better at detecting the presence of an electric fence.
 So we prefer not to use it.
 If a blind horse should touch the fence and get shocked, it could whirl around and panic … and perhaps go right into the fence again.
 We want to avoid at all costs frightening a blind horse – and walking into an electric fence will do that.

 What if you can’t afford to replace your barbed wire fence at the moment?
 First, don’t despair.
 You can move your blind horse to a corral until you replace the old fence.
 If that’s not possible, you can greatly reduce the chances of your blind horse getting hurt by making sure there are no other horses or animals in the pasture that could cause him to flee.
 Blind horses get hurt trying to run away from a bullying horse or other animal.
 When left alone with just a pasture buddy, they are usually very cautious and careful animals, unlikely to hurt themselves.